november 18, 2025

 Friday, 14 November 2025 – Optional Day Tour: “Traces of Faith in the Slavery Past of Curaçao”

-More information on the Day Tour (ca. 08:00-ca. 14:30) will be announced later.
+More information on the Day Tour (ca. 08:00-ca. 14:30) will be announced during the conference.

 <BACK TO TOP>